 - You should take the lowest dose of Voltarol for the shortest possible time, particularly if you are underweight or elderly. - There is a small increased risk of heart attack or stroke when you are taking any medicine like Voltarol.
 The risk is higher if you are taking high doses for a long time.
-Always follow the doctor's instructions on how much to take and how long to take it for. - Whilst you are taking these medicines your doctor may want to give you a check-up from time to time. - If you have a history of stomach problems when you are taking NSAIDs, particularly if you are elderly, you must tell your doctor straight away if you notice any unusual symptoms. - Because it is an anti-inflammatory medicine, Voltarol Tablets may reduce the symptoms of infection, for example, headache and high temperature.
-If you feel unwell and need to see a doctor, remember to tell him or her that you are taking Voltarol Tablets.
+Always follow the doctor's instructions on how much to take and how long to take it for. - Whilst you are taking these medicines your doctor may want to give you a check-up from time to time. - If you have a history of stomach problems when you are taking NSAIDs, particularly if you are elderly, you must tell your doctor straight away if you notice any unusual symptoms. - Because it is an anti-inflammatory medicine, Voltarol may reduce the symptoms of infection, for example, headache and high temperature.
+If you feel unwell and need to see a doctor, remember to tell him or her that you are taking Voltarol. - The 50 mg tablets are not suitable for children aged under 12.